 Barcodes for Retail Products

-- Barcodes are used on retail products to help retailers.
-They are used for scanning at the checkout, stock tracking etc. There are no legal requirements for retail barcodes, however they do need to meet accepted retail industry standards.
+Barcodes are used on retail products to help retailers; the numbers are globally unique numbers and are protected.
+You can’t just make up barcode numbers to use (unless you are ONLY selling your products within your own store).
+Barcode numbers need to be purchased or obtained from a legitimate barcode source.
+There are no legal requirements for retail barcodes, however they do need to meet accepted retail industry standards.

 - EAN13 – 13 digit globally unique barcodes used in most countries outside the USA and Canada – can be used on products worldwide.

 - UPC (also called UPC-A) – 12 digit globally unique barcodes commonly used in the USA and Canada but can be used on products worldwide.

 3. QR Code – Static and Dynamic – we can encode any information you like into a QR Code

 4. Books require an ISBN number, which is turned into an ISBN barcode (in EAN13 format).

 5. Magazines require an ISSN number, which is turned into an ISSN barcode (in EAN13 format).

 Barcodes for Cartons

 These barcodes can be used for cartons containing retail products.
 These cartons are used for shipping and storage.